Dr. Prashant Kumar Modi

 I did M.Sc. in Biochemistry from Devi Ahilya Vishwavidyalaya Indore in the year 2002.
 I started my research journey from Department of Zoology, Banaras Hindu University as a Junior Research Fellow.
 I got awarded Ph.D. degree from Banaras Hindu University, Varanasi in 2009.
 Further, I moved to the National Institute of Immunology, New Delhi in 2010 for postdoctoral research.
 My PDF work mostly focused on “Cell Cycle-Related Neuronal apoptosis in Alzheimer’s disease,” where I joined Dr. Pushkar Sharma’s research group.
 My PDF work mainly consisted of delineating the molecular mechanisms involved in cell cycle-related neuronal apoptosis in Alzheimer’s disease.
 Currently, my research interest in the identification of biomarkers and novel therapeutic targets in Parkinson’s disease and Alzheimer’s disease and identification of molecular targets of traditional Ayurvedic medicines having neuroprotective functions using cutting-edge technologies in genomics, proteomics and metabolomics.

-Assistant Professor ( May 2016-till date)- Center for Systems Biology and Molecular Medicine, Yenepoya Research Centre, Yenepoya ( Deemed to be University), Mangaluru, Karnataka, India.
+- Assistant Professor ( May 2016-March 2023)- Center for Systems Biology and Molecular Medicine, Yenepoya Research Centre, Yenepoya ( Deemed to be University), Mangaluru, Karnataka, India

 - Awarded SNCI-AIIMS 2013 award for the best oral presentation in 27th Annual Meeting of Society for Neurochemistry, India (SNCI) &International Conference on recent advances in molecular mechanisms in neurological disorders, AIIMS New Delhi